-The most consistently proven effect of echinacea is in stimulating phagocytosis (the consumption of invading organisms by white blood cells and lymphocytes).
-Extracts of echinacea can increase phagocytosis by 20-40%.
+The most consistently proven effect of Echinacea purpurea is in stimulating phagocytosis (the consumption of invading organisms by white blood cells and lymphocytes).
+Extracts of Echinacea purpurea can increase phagocytosis by 20-40%.

-Echinacea also inhibits an enzyme (hyaluronidase) secreted by bacteria to help them gain access to healthy cells.
-Research in the early 1950's showed that echinacea could completely counteract the effect of this enzyme, helping to prevent infection when used to treat wounds.
+Echinacea purpurea also inhibits an enzyme (hyaluronidase) secreted by bacteria to help them gain access to healthy cells.
+Research in the early 1950's showed that Purple coneflower could completely counteract the effect of this enzyme, helping to prevent infection when used to treat wounds.

 Although Echinacea purpurea is usually used internally for the treatment of viruses and bacteria, it is now being used more and more for the treatment of external wounds.
 It also kills yeast and slows or stops the growth of bacteria and helps to stimulate the growth of new tissue.
 It combats inflammation too, further supporting its use in the treatment of wounds.